 We find that over 33.21% of acquisition transactions follow an acquisition plan announcement, suggesting that announcement of an acquisition plan is an important component of the acquisition process.
 We document that acquisition plans are generally non-numeric and contain soft information disseminated mostly at a wide range of institutional conference settings and interactions with the financial press.
 Such plans are generally announced on days without other material firm-specific news disclosures and their characteristics vary greatly based on the strategic information furnished by management.
 For instance, firms communicate their target selection strategies as well as their level of commitment to acquisitions as a means of executing strategic corporate growth plans.
-We show that the average market reaction to acquisition plan announcements is economically and statistically significant, suggesting that announcement of such plans provide incremental and significant information to capital market participants.
-Acquisition plans with an opportunistic target selection strategy.
+We show that the average market reaction to acquisition plan announcements is economically and statistically significant, suggesting that acquisition plans provide incremental and significant information to capital market participants.
+Acquisition plans with an internal M&A pipeline-based target selection strategy are more informative compared to those with an opportunistic target selection strategy.
 Likewise, firm commitment to acquisitions increases the perceived informativeness of acquisition plans by market participants.